 - Trauma Focused Cognitive Therapy

 - Special interest in complex trauma and dissociative disorders

 I use an integrative approach as I believe that there is no 'one size fits all' and tailor therapy according to the person I am working with.
-I am heavily influenced by dynamic therapy, attachment theory, cognitive-analytic therapy, cognitive-behavioural therapy and the Adaptive Information Processing Model (EMDR).
-I also incorporate elements of sensorimotor therapy into my work.
+I am heavily influenced by Internal Family Systems, dynamic therapy, attachment theory, cognitive-analytic therapy, cognitive-behavioural therapy and the Adaptive Information Processing Model (EMDR).
+I also have an interest in incorporating elements of somatic therapy into my work.

 Please be aware that I am not able to respond to urgent requests or to provide the level of support required for urgent crisis intervention.
 If you are feeling at risk and need to speak to someone soon, please seek extra support from your GP, Mental Health Helplines such as the Samaritans (116 123) or go to the NHS website and search for your local NHS urgent mental health helpline number.
 In an emergency call 999 or go to your nearest A&E department.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.